NOC Best Practices: 10 Ways to Improve Your Operation in 2023

 7. Develop Platform Integrations and Consolidate Data for Action

-NOCs that operate at peak efficiency can receive and process alarm or event information from multiple sources and present it in a single, consolidated view for staff to act on.
-This consolidated view is commonly referred to as a “single pane of glass.”
+NOCs operating at peak efficiency can receive and process alarm or event information from multiple sources and present it in a consolidated view for staff to act on.
+This consolidated view is commonly called a “single pane of glass.”

 Most NOCs need to bring voice, email, text, customer portals, knowledge bases, documentation, and workflow management tools into the NOC—each potentially with its own platform.
-Without proper integrations connecting these tools and platforms, NOC personnel are faced with tracking and managing multiple screens for event information; manually collecting information from multiple sources for the purposes of documentation, notification, and escalation; and then attempting to manage workflow toward service restoration.
+Without proper integrations connecting these tools and platforms, NOC personnel are faced with tracking and managing multiple screens for event information, manually collecting information from multiple sources for documentation, notification, and escalation, and then attempting to manage workflow toward service restoration.

-This makes it nearly impossible to monitor and report on SLA metrics, let alone optimize performance.
+This makes monitoring and reporting on SLA metrics nearly impossible, let alone optimizing performance.
 The results inevitably include operational inefficiencies, missed SLAs, and undue stress on staff.

 Download our white paper, "Top 10 Challenges to Running a Successful NOC," to see the various tools that are required for a NOC to function and that should be integrated into a single NOC platform.